ucla-imls-open-sci/lc-scix-open-science/episodes/basic_searches_scix.md

 ::: questions
 - How do you find an article by a specific author?
-- How do you find articles about a topic like craters?
+- How do you find articles about a specific topic?
 - What other types of resources can you discover besides articles?
 :::